 Most companies will focus on potential threats from individuals and groups, with some organizations considered depending on the industry.

-NIST breaks these vulnerabilities down into five categories ranging from Very High to Very Low, which you can see in greater detail within the NIST guidelines.
+NIST breaks these vulnerabilities into five categories ranging from Very High to Very Low, which you can see in greater detail within the NIST guidelines.

 Calculate the Likelihood of Each Event